What is Ripple? Is it a cryptocurrency? Is it similar to the most popular cryptocurrency out there, Bitcoin?

 The first thing to know is that Ripple is both a platform and a digital currency.
 The Ripple platform is an open source protocol which is designed to allow fast and cheap transactions.

 Today, we will introduce Ripple and explain how and why it’s expected to become the king of international transactions worldwide.
 We will also try to answer the following questions - What is Ripple?
-Is Ripple a good investment?” and “Should I invest in Ripple in 2021?”
+Is XRP a good investment?” and “Should I buy it in 2023?”

 What Is Ripple?